ChuuniMage/krzysztophor/commandDev/twoArgs.md

         );
 ```

-Since the `discord.js` API doesn't throw any errors, and behaves cleanly when you add a role to a user who already has that role, and when you remove a role from a user that doesn't have that role, this let me heavily streamline the production release of the `replaceall` command; The functionality of `replaceTheRole` is put into into the main body of `replaceAllCommand`, and applies it to each each user indiscriminately.
+The functionality of the `replaceTheRole` callback is put into into the main body of `replaceAllCommand`, and applies it to each each user indiscriminately.

 ```typescript
 export let replaceAllRolesCommand = async (